ABOUT THE ARTIST and OWNER

 from Arizona State University, in 1978, with an Honors Bachelor of Art Education

 Degree with majors in Painting, Drawing and minors in Art History, Music,

-Psychology and later Special Education.
-Holding professional teaching degrees for
+Psychology, Special Education and English.
+Holding professional teaching degrees

-enthusiastic Visual Arts and English teacher for more than thirty years.
+enthusiastic Visual Arts and English teacher for almost forty years.
 An extensive

 background in music, theater and costume design also keeps me involved in other